Create your own price tags

 Double click on the barcode and remove the last 4 digits of the text.
 Then select the field Item code by clicking the Field button.

-Click Ok to confirm the changes.
+Click OK to apply the changes.

-Download this dynamic price tag file
+Download this file for dynamic price tags